marcbezem/INF223/README.md

  Tentative plan of Lectures (status 05.01.2121)

- There are two important breaks that can be used to work on the compulsory exercises: the winter break (first week of March, week 9) and an extended easter break (week 13 and 14).
+ There are two important breaks that can be used to work on compulsory exercises: the winter break (first week of March, week 9) and an extended Easter break (week 13 and 14).

 1. Lecture 21.01.21 (week 3)